How and where do I have to request the Visa to come to study to Italy? And which kind of documents do I need for it?

 Does the university assist me in getting my medical insurance, Residency Permit etc.?

 Once in Italy, a tutor will assist students about logistic and bureaucratic matters such as: enrollment in the Italian National Health System, Tax Code, Residency Permit, Italian cellphone number, Italian bank account and so on.

 How can I get an Italian bank account?

 There are several options for students in Italy.
 Please contact firstname.lastname@example.org for more information.

 Am I entitled to work in Italy even though I do not have a Work Visa?

-If you complete the Foundation Course within the scheduled time and your Residency Permit lasts long enough, you might apply for a renewal of you Residency Permit without the need to get back to your country and to apply for a new Visa.
-If you renew the Residency Permit, you will be considered an EU student in the sense that if you apply for a bachelor’s degree programme, your application will not be included within the reserved spots set aside for non-EU students.
+If you complete the Foundation Course within the scheduled time and your Residency Permit lasts long enough, you might apply for the renewal of your Residency Permit without the need to get back to your country and to apply for a new Visa.
+If you renew the Residency Permit, you will be considered by the University of Pisa as an EU equated student, which means that if you apply for a bachelor’s degree, your application will not be included within the reserved spots set aside for non-EU students.